gabrielnogueira/my-awesome-video-player-and-converter/README.md

   server.use(router);
 ```

-Nex, to run backend and frontend in parallel, install:
+Next, to run backend and frontend in parallel:

 ```bash
   $ yarn add concurrently
 ```

-Now, include some scripts.
 Edit package.json, and change the "scripts" to:

 ```bash
   "scripts": {